Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Performance Evaluations

 \subsection{Datasets}

-We use two large scale datasets for the purpose of performance evaluations: the benchmark \cite{benchmark_Dataset} and BETA \cite{beta} which include SSVEP signals of $35$ and $70$ healthy participants recorded with EEG from $64$ channels whilst performing the BCI spelling task.
-In terms of the experimental setups of the task, a visual representation of $5 \times 8$ character matrix in the benchmark and a keyboard layout in BETA consisting of alphanumeric characters and symbols (e.g. blank space) are presented to the participant.
-In each dataset, there are a total of $40$ characters, each character has a unique flickering frequency in the range from $8$ to $15.8$ Hz with $0.2$ Hz increment, and there is at least $0.5 \pi$ phase difference between adjacent characters.
-The participants are instructed to gaze toward a $0.5$ seconds visual cue (i.e. a red square) around the character to be spelled followed by a flickering period and an offset (i.e. resting phase).
-Consequently, $6$-second SSVEP signals are recorded for each $40$ character in $6$ blocks in the benchmark, and $4$-second ($3$-second) SSVEP signals for the first $15$ participants (for the remaining $55$ participants) are recorded for each $40$ character in $4$ blocks in BETA (including $0.5$ seconds of gaze shift and $0.5$ seconds for offset).
-Importantly, the SSVEP signals for the benchmark dataset were collected in a shielded lab environment whereas BETA signals were collected outside the lab.
+We use two large-scale datasets for performance evaluation: the benchmark \cite{benchmark_Dataset} and BETA \cite{beta}, which include SSVEP signals from $35$ and $70$ healthy participants, respectively, recorded with EEG from $64$ channels whilst performing the BCI spelling task.
+In the experimental setup, a visual representation of a $5 \times 8$ character matrix in the benchmark and a keyboard layout in BETA consisting of alphanumeric characters and symbols (e.g., blank space) was presented to the participants.
+In each dataset, there were a total of $40$ characters, each with a unique flickering frequency in the range from $8$ to $15.8$ Hz with a $0.2$ Hz increment, and at least a $0.5 \pi$ phase difference between adjacent characters.
+The participants were instructed to gaze toward a $0.5$-second visual cue (i.e., a red square) around the character to be spelled, followed by a flickering period and an offset (i.e., resting phase).
+Consequently, $6$-second SSVEP signals were recorded for each of the $40$ characters across $6$ blocks in the benchmark dataset, and $4$-second ($3$-second) SSVEP signals for the first $15$ participants (for the remaining $55$ participants) were recorded for each of the $40$ characters across $4$ blocks in BETA (including $0.5$ seconds of gaze shift and $0.5$ seconds for offset).
+Importantly, the SSVEP signals for the benchmark dataset were collected in a shielded lab environment, whereas those for BETA were collected outside the lab.
 Hence, BETA signals are of poorer quality, presenting a more challenging character recognition problem.
 More detailed information about the experimental setup and data collection can be found in \cite{benchmark_Dataset} for the benchmark dataset and in \cite{beta} for BETA.